davidschlachter/chemistry-policymanual/index.md

 - If China's import tolerance policy towards Canada were to be predictable, this market would be a lower tier work priority.

 European Union
-- The current level of effort is appropriate with participation in the CLI MRL &amp; Trade Task Force and the CLA Trade Team.
+- The current level of effort is appropriate with participation in the CLI MRL and Trade Task Force and the CLA Trade Team.
 - Consideration should be given to developing an industry strategy to deal with loss of AIs from EU market.

 ## National surface water monitoring for pesticides